Presentation Tips

 • Next steps: How to start this week

 See the difference?
-The second version tells you exactly what you're saying and why.
+The second version tells you exactly what you are saying and why.

 Step 1: Start with Your Core Message